-The Club is located on the 14th floor of the Desoto Hilton at 15 E. Liberty Street.
+The Club is located on the 14th floor of the Desoto Hotel at 15 East Liberty Street.
 The Main Dining Room is open every weekday for lunch and on Thursday, Friday and Saturday for dinner as well.
-In addition to the Main Dining Room, The Club offers four private rooms for intimate social gatherings and high-level business meetings.
+In addition to the Main Dining Room, the Club offers four private rooms for intimate social gatherings and high-level business meetings.

 Superb cuisine has long been the hallmark of the Club, complimented by the finest in gracious service.